CompeyDev/discord-status-action/README.md

 This action fetches the status of a given user and updates that on a file.

-🟢 - Online
+Green - Online
-🟢 - Idle
+Yellow - Idle
-🟢 - Do not disturb
+Red - Do not disturb

 ## Inputs